-HIPAA Experts Disagree on Strongest HIPAA Compliance Password Policy
+HIPAA Experts Disagree on Best HIPAA Compliant Password Policy

-While some experts argue the best HIPAA compliance password policy means changing passwords every sixty or ninety days, other experts say that this is a waste of time.
-A specialist hacker should be able to defeat any user-generated password in less that ten minutes using a combination of technical, sociological, or subversive tactics (i.e. social engineering).
+While some experts argue the best HIPAA compliant password policy means changing passwords every sixty or ninety days, other experts say that this is a waste of time.
+A skilled hacker should be able to defeat any user-generated 8-character password in less than ten minutes using a combination of technical, sociological, or subversive tactics (i.e., social engineering).

 Two Factor Authentication Being Implemented by Many Medical Centers

-Tellingly, two factor authentication is already being adapted by many medical centers, but not to secure the confidentiality, integrity and security of PHI.
-Instead it is used by medical centers accepting credit card payments to adhere with the Payment Card Industry Data Security Standard (PCI DSS) and by others to adhere with the DEA´s Electronic Prescription for Controlled Substances Rules.
+Two factor authentication has already been adopted by many medical centers and physician practices for credit card payments to adhere to the Payment Card Industry Data Security Standard (PCI DSS), and in relation to prescriptions to comply with the DEA´s Electronic Prescription for Controlled Substances Rules.
 However, for other systems such as email, two-factor authentication has often not been implemented.